|

 Conservatives believe in the natural goodness of people.
 Or more succinctly, they believe in free will (or man's ABILITY to choose good) Conservatives believe the wealthy are good (just like other people) and assume that they will save, spend or invest their money inevitably helping others.
 Conservatives believe corporations are good because they employ thousands of people and create goods and services people want and need.

 Common sense backs the conservative viewpoint here.
 Most people expressed shock, sorrow and disgust at the murders on the Virginia Tech campus.
 People always say that those who commit these atrocities are "crazy" or "on something".
 It's a sort of knee-jerk response because we all realize it takes extraordinary circumstances to drive someone to this extreme.
 Most people have a natural aversion to killing other humans.
 A small percentage of the society are actually sociopaths who can easily harm others.
 I'm not ready to dismiss these killers as "crazy" or "under the influence" of drugs.
 That may be a cop-out.
 Conservatives believe in free will and "free" swings both ways.
 An otherwise normal person under extreme circumstances may choose to do something this horrible.
 In WWII, otherwise normal Germans joined the Third Reich and participated in genocide.
 Today, otherwise normal African commit tribal violence on vast scales with utter disregard for innocent women and children.
 Free will is a dangerous thing.
 This is why having a moral and ethical society is so important.
 If our youth grow up in a society that nurtures judeo-christian values and ethical behavior most of them will be good people.
 That is America today.
 If our youth grow up in a moral vacuum populated with O.J.
 Simpson, Marilyn Manson and Britney Spears, First person shooter video game violence, media (movies, games, Internet) filled with nihilistic nonsense we are in deep trouble.
+If you handed a 9mm to every person (student and faculty) on campus of Virginia Tech I guarantee that far fewer people would be dead on campus today.

 Tuesday, April 17, 2007